Today we are talking about how to deal with toddler tantrums.

 Or, “You can choose to share those blocks OR you can go do a puzzle.”

-I usually need to walk them through the sharing process or saying sorry to a friend if needed.
+A child with big feelings and strong emotions about a situation might need to be walked through the process of sharing or saying sorry to a friend if needed.

-If things escalate into a fit, I escalate appropriately and make a choice for them, or send them to time-out.
+If things a child’s temper tantrum escalates into a less manageable fit, I escalate appropriately and make a choice for them, or send them to time-out.

 4) Find Motivation